Efesic/Efesic/README.md

 - 💎 An _Optica't_ project (WIP):
 [Introductory LaTeX course](https://github.com/Efesic/Curs-LateX)

 Currently my projects are written in catalan or spanish, but I'm working for tranlate the most relevant ones ☺️.
+In these projects I use basically three languages:

+- Python - To do calculations, data analysis and plots.
+- LaTeX - To make reports and any kind of documents on pdf.
+- Fortran - To do more complex an optimal calculations and some simulations.